 Patients trust her with their oral health, and her professional peers regard her as a visionary in her field.
 Rest assured, there is no one better suited to aid you than Dr. Caudry.
 With years of experience to her name and the best team by her side, you'll get nothing short of the best care available today.

 About Gum Grafting

 Gum grafting (also known as gingival grafting) is a type of soft tissue graft used to replace lost gum tissue.
-When gum recession occurs, teeth lose their attachment which is a natural defence against bacteria and trauma.
+When gum recession occurs, teeth lose their attachment, which is a natural defense against bacteria and trauma.
 Recession is always accompanied by root exposure, which leads to sensitivity and leaves them exposed and susceptible to root decay.
 Recession can be caused by grinding, past treatment with orthodontics (braces), malocclusion, and aggressive tooth brushing.
 Treatments and habits can be a greater risk for people who, based on their genetics, naturally have thin gums.
-When gum recession is a problem soft tissue grafting techniques may be a solution.
+When gum recession is a problem, soft tissue grafting techniques may be a solution.

 A gum graft is designed to solve problems such as thin gums or insufficient gum coverage (recession).
 A thin piece of tissue is used to provide a stable band of attached gingiva around the tooth.
 The gingival graft may be placed to cover the exposed portion of the root or to increase the thickness of existing gums.
 This procedure is highly predictable and results in a stable healthy band of attached tissue around the tooth.